 Heritage Travel Asia is curated by Rupak Chatterjee, an urban planning and heritage precinct regeneration specialist with more than 25 years across historic cities, cultural landscapes, conservation programmes, and destination-planning contexts in West and South Asia.

-This professional perspective explores how a site was planned, how power or faith was expressed through space, how gardens and ceremonial axes shaped experience, and the balance between conservation and tourism — producing heritage intelligence for travellers who want to understand not only what they see, but why it matters.
+This professional perspective explores how a site was planned, how power or faith was expressed through space, how gardens and ceremonial axes shaped experience, and the balance between conservation and tourism — producing cultural heritage briefs for travellers who want to understand not only what they see, but why it matters.

 Enquiries: rupak@heritagetravelasia.com